 The school may let the student know about the failing grade, but the period of ineligibility starts no sooner than the first day of the next grading period and the day after the athletic administrator has been notified that the student has received a failing grade.
 In this instance if the school administration knows of the failing grade before the beginning of the new grading period and notifies the student of this grade, the school should also notify the athletic administrator of the grade.
 Thus, the period of ineligibility would start the first day of the next grading period.
 A school may not move up the period of ineligibility for a student by giving the student advance knowledge of the student's final grades.
-If a school has an ineligible student start his/her period of ineligibility earlier than the first day of the next grading period.
+If a school has an ineligible student start his/her period of ineligibility earlier than the first day of the next grading period, the ineligibility will NOT end any sooner than the 31st day after the first day of the next grading period.
 Local school districts should, to the maximum extent possible, start the period of ineligibility on the same day for all of its students.

-U-4.
-What is the result for a student whose only sport is wrestling (or any fall or winter sport) and he does not pass all after the final grading period (e.g., second semester)?

-The student is ineligible for the first 30 consecutive calendar days of competition in wrestling the next year.
-However, if the student decides to go out for cross country (or any other sport) for the first time the next year, the student's period of ineligibility will be applied to that sport.
+- U-4.
+What is the result for a student whose only sport is wrestling (or any fall or winter sport) and he does not pass all after the final grading period (e.g., second semester)? - The student is ineligible for the first 30 consecutive calendar days of competition in wrestling the next year.
+However, if the student decides to go out for cross country (or any other sport) for the first time the next year, the student's period of ineligibility will be applied to that sport. - U-5.

-- U-5.
 What is the result for a student whose only sport is football (or any fall sport) and he does not pass all on his first semester report card but gets all "A"s on the second semester report card?

-The student is ineligible for the first 30 consecutive calendar days of competition in football the next year. - U-6.
+The student is inclinible for the first 20 consequities calendar days of competition in feetball the part year. - The student is ineligible for the first 30 consecutive calendar days of competition in football the next year. - U-6.
 What is the result for a student who competes in wrestling or boys swimming and he does not pass all on his first semester report card?